SurenGharajyan/gemini-chat/README.md

 ## Technologies Used
 * **TypeScript:** Provides static typing, which helps catch errors early and improves code quality.
+For better developemt and typing usage
 * **JavaScript:** Used for dynamic behavior and DOM manipulation.
+It's the required skill point
 * **React:** A JavaScript library for building user interfaces, chosen for its component-based architecture and efficient rendering.
+It's the required skill point
 * **SCSS:** Styling mechanism which is used for simplify implementation of styling.
-It's an alias for css
+It's an alias for css which making styyling more efficient to work with.
 * **npm:** Node package manager, used for managing project dependencies.
+It's common tool which helping to work with environments
 * **Axios:** A promise-based HTTP client for making API requests, chosen for its simplicity and ease of use compared to the native fetch API.
+It is helpful to make fetch request much easier

 ## Difficult Problems and Solutions
 * **Architecture decision makings:** While coding the understanding what architecture could be used is the important decision-making for me.
-For example axios, react with ts, node.js or express.js, structure and folder complexity
+For example axios, react with ts, node.js or express.js, structure and folder complexity.
+Also, didn't use a structured css or BEM methodology or tailwind because of simpleness the application.
-* **Refactoring:** Code refactoring depends on situational changes
+* **Refactoring:** Code refactoring depends on situational changes.
+For example some components concerned about the structure so separation is one of the approach which has been used.
 * **Conditional use of requestAnimationFrame:** Ensuring requestAnimationFrame is only used when necessary (e.g., when sending a message) required careful refactoring of the code to separate concerns and avoid unnecessary animations.
 This was solved by creating a separate function for processing text without animation.
+For having better performance the requestAnimationFrame is the good solution making instead of setInterval or something else.
-* **Spending a lot of time for algorithmic solution for text to html cases** Since it is working fine with all data type (except data-table) because didn't have much time to give a solution
+* **Spending a lot of time for algorithmic solution for text to html cases** Since it is working fine with all data type (except data-table) because didn't have much time to give a solution.
+Mostly the solution is to check the algorithm which Gemini is sending

 ## Time Spent
-Overall, the task took approximately 34 working hours (approximately 2 day/48 hour), which included:
+Overall, the task took approximately 36 working hours (approximately 2 day/48 hour), which included:
 * **3 hours** for initial setup and understanding the existing codebase.
 * **4 hours** for implementing and testing the text animation logic.
 * **10 hours** for implementing the logic convert of text into HTML.
-* **4 hours** building the application on the same environment with correct data
+* **4 hours** building the application on the same environment with correct data.
-* **5 hours** for implementing all back-end staff included the mongodb connection
+* **5 hours** for implementing all back-end staff included the mongodb connection.
-* **6 hours** for set up the monorepo and deploy the app into environment
+* **5 hours** for set up the monorepo and deploy the app into environment.
+* **2 hours** for implementing all front-end staff.
+* **1 hour**for implementing the simple responsive design.
 * **1 hour** for replacing fetch with axios and testing API calls.
 * **1 hour** for writing documentation and final testing.

-# Project TODO List
+# Project Improvements and TODO List

 - Refactor code to improve readability and maintainability.
 - More responsible view implementation